By Madeline Klein on June 7, 2021 in travel

 1. Pack healthy snacks

-Road trip food usually equals fast food or gas station snacks.
-That may be fun at first, but we all know that food may not be the right stuff to help keep you feeling your best.
+When you think of road trip food, it usually entails fast food or gas station snacks.
+That may be fun at first, but we all know that those foods may not be the right choice to help keep you feeling your best.
 Before your next road trip, try packing some healthy road trip snacks instead.
 We’re talking veggies and hummus, yogurt, almonds, etc. Healthier options will help keep you energized and ready to belt out that classic Backstreet Boys song or your road trip tune of choice.

 2. Chug water